 A rich Arts Integration lesson is highly engaging, multi-layered, and provides our students with an opportunity for Hard Fun.
 When evaluating an Arts Integration lesson plan, be sure to look for the following components:

-Layered Lesson Progression.
 Great Arts Integration lessons have a layering quality to them.
 As you spiral through the lesson, you are going deeper into each content area.
 It’s a lot of “if, then” actions.
 If this happens, then we can go into this connection.
-If this connection is made, then that will lead us to the next piece of the puzzle.
-Try to think of the many ways of seeing these objectives within your chosen topic or essential question and then approach your lesson delivery with a sequence that ensures the meaningful incorporation in and through each content area.
+If we make this connection, then that leads us to the next piece of the puzzle.
+Try to think of the many ways of seeing these objectives within your chosen topic or essential question.
+Then, approach your lesson delivery with a sequence that ensures the meaningful incorporation in and through each content area.

-Intention.
 Arts Integration lessons are only as good as the intention with which they were developed.
-If you’re slapping a song onto a history lesson and calling that Arts Integration, you would be mistaken.
+If you slap a song onto a history lesson and call that Arts Integration, you might be doing it wrong.
 Instead, if you carefully look at your objectives from both your history curriculum and the arts curriculum and find a natural parallel in which a song would be a component for students to better understand the larger concept, then you can choose a song with more discretion and target what you are specifically looking for students to be able to do and understand through that music.